SBYSO Orchestra Summer Camp

 For Musicians in the Making!

-South Bend SymphonySaint Mary's College is proud to partner with the South Bend Youth Symphony Orchestras to offer a new summer music program on campus.
+South Bend SymphonySaint Mary's College is proud to partner with the South Bend Youth Symphony Orchestras (SBYSO) to offer a summer music program on campus.
 This co-ed program is intended for local intermediate and advanced musicians.
 As this is a day camp experience, overnight room and board are unavailable.

-2023 Camp Information
+2024 Camp Information

 South Bend Symphony Orchaestra

-A co-ed program for intermediate to advanced music students ages 12-22 as of September 2023.
+A co-ed program for intermediate to advanced music students ages 12-22 as of September 2024.

-Dates: June 19-23 (9:00 a.m. - 5:00 p.m.
+Dates: June 17-21 (9:00 a.m. - 5:00 p.m.
 EST camp programming).

 Cost: $395

-Merit Scholarships and Financial Aid Available.
+Merit Scholarships and Financial Aid Available - Apply Now

-Deadline to register for this program is May 31, 2023.
+Deadline to register for this program is May 15, 2024.
 Applicants will be notified of their acceptance via email.

 REGISTER NOW!